casangi/casagui/docs/source/design/boundary.rst

 interactive clean app uses :xref:`numpy` arrays to represent the images which are displayed within :xref:`bokeh`.

-Example
+Example - Interactive Clean
 ----------------

-This is drafted as the first version of interactive clean nears release.
-This initial release will **not** include remote execution, but its design does attempt to conform to the constraints which remote execution requires.
+A first version of an interactive clean application is being designed as follows.
+( This initial release
+will **not** include remote execution, but its design does attempt to conform to the constraints which remote execution requires.)

+A locally running GUI in a browser contains tools for image viewing, mask editing, setting/editing iteration control parameters, display and navigation of convergence plots.
+It also contains controls to trigger iteration blocks in the processing layer and retrieves processing results with which to update various elements of the display.
 The parameters and processing results are transferred from Python to a web browser for display.
 As a result, they are serializable.

-Interactive clean uses a very limited portion of the public interface or perhaps this is better termed an interface treated as public.
-This caveat is included because the processing interaction is encapsulated within :xref:`gclean`.
-This allows for testing of the process that supports the GUI.
+Events from the GUI connect to the processing layer via call-back methods encapsulated within :xref:`gclean.`, a backend application that runs the building blocks of image reconstruction and maintains iteration control state.
+This allows for independent testing of the process that supports the GUI.
+For this first version of interactive clean, we will consider :xref:`gclean` to be part of the public API from CASA.

 The public process API from CASA that interactive clean depend upon is :xref:`gclean` and the :code:`shape`, :code:`maskhandler`, :code:`coordsys`, :code:`getregion`, :code:`fitsheader`, :code:`getchunk`, :code:`putchunk` and :code:`statistics` functions of the :xref:`imagetool`.